 The future of protected areas management will be in maintaining functioning ecosystems and facilitating the movement of species within and across boundaries.

 Although the distribution of species and ecosystems within protected area boundaries will change, British Columbia’s protected lands usually have a history of management that emphasizes the functional integrity of the ecosystems within their boundaries.

 As species move and ecosystems reorganize in response to climate change, some will move outside established boundaries of protected areas while others will move into them.

 Should protected areas shift to keep up with shifting climates?

 BC Parks has recently completed some studies and is engaged in various initiatives to help the organization and its stakeholders understand the impacts of climate change on parks and protected areas in British Columbia, and how to address those impacts.
 Recent Climate Change Projects

 Certain actions, taken today, will better enable adaptation to climate change by ecosystems and species, as well as by the human communities and institutions that all depend on a functioning natural system.
 BC Parks has endorsed the Climate Change Statement of Understanding and Working Principles.
-This document can be used as a “climate change lens” in planning and operational decision-making to help BC Parks increase the likelihood of success in adapting to climate change.
+[PDF 94KB] This document can be used as a “climate change lens” in planning and operational decision-making to help BC Parks increase the likelihood of success in adapting to climate change.
 Read more